The Executive Team

 Communications

-Ashlyn Bautista (she/her) is a freshman at UC San Diego from Yorba Linda, California who is majoring in Literature and English.
+Ashlyn Bautista (she/her) is a third year at UC San Diego from Yorba Linda, California, who is majoring in English Literature with minors in both Ethnic Studies and Education Studies.
 As someone who grew up in a family of educators, she was exposed early to conversations around the disparities and hurdles that many students face within the education spectrum.
-After seeing the ways that her hometown's Board of Education has been actively trying to ban and condemn inclusive and important aspects of the school curriculum, she wanted to be a part of a group of like-minded people that have the chance to advocate for equitable, racially inclusive policies that have the ability to shape a student's life.
-Although she is new to the educational advocacy scene, Ashlyn wants to use her passion and talents to be a voice for previously marginalized groups and saw GENup as the perfect way to do so.
-She is currently a member of the GENup chapter at UC San Diego and the GENup Collegiate Director of Communications.
-In her free time, she enjoys doing anything artistic, writing poetry, reading a good book, and baking sweets for friends and family.
+After seeing the ways that her hometown's Board of Education has been actively trying to ban and condemn important aspects of school curriculum, she wanted to be part of a group of like-minded people that have the chance to advocate for equitable, racially inclusive policies that have the ability to shape a students life.
+Having been a part of GENup since 2021, Ashlyn still uses her passion and talents to be a voice for previously marginalized groups and wants to continue this work in her goal to become a future educator.
+She is currently a member of the GENup chapter at UC San Diego, the GENup Executive Chief of Communications, looking over the Media, Technology, and Communications departments, and a GENup Higher Education Policy Director.
+In her free time, she enjoys doing anything artistic, going to the beach, reading a good book, and baking sweets for friends and family.

 Deputy Chief of Policy and Programs